 Only in compelling or compassionate circumstances may leave additional to the allocations mentioned in the table below be approved.

 Except in the case of a partner leave application of five days; see additional entitlements.

 Consecutive leave applications can total more than 12 months.

-Applies to you if you commenced your degree or were confirmed after 1 January 2017.
+Applies to you if you commenced your degree after 1 January 2017.

-Applies to you if commenced your degree or are confirmed before 1 January 2017.
+Applies to you if you commenced your degree before 1 January 2017.

 Both parental leave and recreational leave are considered to be separate entitlements and will not diminish your entitlement to other leave.
 Recreation leave is negotiated with your supervisor, but not recorded on your student record.

 Parental leave (maternity, adoption leave and partner leave)